brettChapman/Nimbus_Cluster/README.md

 Make sure the number of CPUs, main memory etc are set correctly for each worker node.
 If you are unsure how to set these install the slurm daemon on a node:

-ssh into one of the worker nodes and then (e.g. ssh node-1):
+ssh into one of the worker nodes (e.g. ssh node-1) and then:

 sudo apt-get install -yq slurmd